top-ghost/octobug/README.md

 ## Github Pages setup

 Go to your repo's Settings page and in the left sidebar click on "Pages" under "Code and automation".
-Select "Deploy from a branch" under "Source", then under "Branch" select "gh-pages" in the dropdown. "/ (root)" should be fine for the directory.
+Select "Deploy from a branch" under "Source", then under "Branch" select `gh-pages` in the dropdown. `/ (root)` should be fine for the directory.
 Hit "Save".

 > [!NOTE]
 > If you don't see that branch listed, the Github Action probably didn't run correctly after you cloned the repo.
 Go to the repo's Actions tab, find the most recent `Eleventy Build` run, and look for errors.
 (Hopefully there will be more assistance for you eventually!
 Sorry!)

 at this point Github should start running a Github Pages deploy; if it succeeds it should show you the deployed `github.io` URL.
 If you're happy with how it looks you can follow GitHub's guidelines for adding a custom domain to your site, or else you can just use the provided subdomain/directory.

+> [!IMPORTANT]
+> If you're not planning on setting up a custom domain, that means your site will live in a subdirectory of your GitHub account's `github.io` subdomain.
+Eleventy by default assumes that sites using it will be at the root of the domain; to fix this you will need to edit the `eleventy.config.js` file and follow the directions [on this page](https://www.11ty.dev/docs/config/#deploy-to-a-subdirectory-with-a-path-prefix).

 ## Posting